-EarthWays Center is a division of the Garden devoted to conservation of energy and other natural resources for the future, otherwise known as "sustainability."
-EarthWays enriches lives and protects plants and our environment by educating and connecting people to practical sustainable solutions where they live, learn, work, and play.
+The EarthWays Center is the Sustainability Division of Missouri Botanical Garden.
+Their programs enrich lives, protecting plants and our environment by educating and connecting people to practical sustainable solutions where they live, learn, work, and play.

-The EarthWays Center's work with schools ranges from kindergarten through the 12th grade and provides opportunities for learners of all ages to build awareness and personal understanding of their role in the conservation of energy and other natural resources for the future.
-Programs include: on-site programming, guided tours, outreach classes, and school partnership projects.
+The EarthWays Center's work with schools ranges from kindergarten through grade 12 and provides opportunities for learners of all ages to build awareness and personal understanding of their role in the conservation of energy and other natural resources for the future.
+Programs include onsite programming, guided tours, outreach classes, and school partnership projects.